-Peer Mediation
+Mediation

-Peer Mediation is an opportunity for students to assist other students in resolving interpersonal problems.
+Mediation is an opportunity for students to resolve interpersonal problems.
 A student who wishes to mediate may contact the advisor, teaching staff, counseling staff or administration.
 A mediation session will be scheduled.
-Peer Mediation is voluntary but may be recommended by staff.
+Mediation is voluntary but may be recommended by staff.